JanHett/spice/doc/index.md

 For now, there is a Python build script called `./tools/build`.
 Please run it with `-h` to find out how to use it, it is changing much too frequently to keep this README up to date.

 The main library depends on OpenImageIO and nothing else.
-For unit testing, Google Test is required and to build the documentation, you need Doxygen, LaTex and m.css.
+For unit testing, Google Test is required and to build the documentation, you need Doxygen and m.css.